JakeJR0/Home-Environment-Monitor/README.md

 Overall I wanted the system to:
 - Store Environment Data
-- Work with mutiple people / accounts
+- Work with multiple people / accounts
 - Control Smart Devices within the House
 - Act on the environment data acquired
 - Be user friendly